trevorfordemo1/slalomLab/README.md

                - mkdir ~/npm
                - npm config set prefix ~/npm
                - export PATH=$PATH:$HOME/npm/bin (this only updates the path for the open shell)!!!!
+      - install into default /usr/local
+      - make sure that /usr/local/bin is in your $PATH
+          - echo $PATH

       - install npm dependencies
           - npm install
       - install global gulp